duynguyen1105/josys-translations/README.md

 ## **`translations` folder**

-This folder contains all the json files which named by the format `[appName].json`, theirs structure is like:
+This folder contains all the json files which named by the format `[appName].json`, theirs structure are like:

 ```json
 {